35 Effective Tips to Increase Traffic With Content Marketing [Video]

 32) Moderate comments and respond to legitimate ones.

 Content is a powerful weapon in an inbound marketing campaign.
-Done right, it will increase traffic to your site by driving awareness, generating leads, and establishing trust.
+It will increase traffic to your site by driving awareness, generating leads, and establishing trust.
 When your content tells a story that captivates the target audience and provides solutions for their pain points, it will drive engagement.